Netcracker/KubeMarine/documentation/Installation.md

     * 80
     * 443
     * 6443 : Kubernetes API server, if necessary to access externally.
 For example, using the [helm](#helm) plugin.
+* Opened UDP-ports:
+  * Internal communication:
+    * 53 : CoreDNS, if access is needed from services bound to the host network.
+    * 4789 : Calico VxLAN encapsulation, if that type of encapsulation is enabled
 * Enabled additional protocols:
   * **VRRP**: protocol is using by keepalived to manage vIP between nodes with role **balancer**.
 IP protocol number - 112
   * **IPIP**: protocol is using for communication between kubernetes nodes of several clusters in Active-Active scheme only.
 Make shure **IPIP** protocol is added to all Security Groups in OpenStack and allowed on all intermediate network devices.
 IP protocol number - 4